Ajatt-Tools/anki.koplugin/README.md

   The word selected in the book.
   #### Sentence context (`context_field`)
   The full sentence that the word occured in, extracted from the book.
+  #### Previous sentence count (`prev_sentence_count`)
+  Define the amount of sentences which should be prepended to the word you looked up.
+Set this to `1` to have it complete the sentence the word occured in.
+  #### Next sentence count (`next_sentence_count`)
+  Define the amount of sentences which should be appended to the word you looked up.
+Set this to `1` to have it complete the sentence the word occured in.

   The exact context stored can be modified by pressing and holding the 'Add to Anki' button, and choosing the 'custom context' entry on the menu that pops up.